uwacyber/cits1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 ## 2. Searching for Hard Coded Credentials

 In this example, we are looking at firmware for the DLINK 300 wireless access point.
 Change directory into `/opt/samples/DIR300`.
-Extract the firmware file with `binwalk`.
+Extract the firmware file with `binwalk` (Before the extraction, remember to use the `docker cp` command to copy the firmware file from the docker container into your Linux VM).

 ```bash
 cd /opt/samples/DIR300